-Policy Awareness and Documentation
+4.3 Policy Awareness and Documentation

-- To ensure everyone connected with the school is aware of and complies with all aspects of this policy and other safeguarding policies; - To ensure all school personnel and governors read Part One of 'Keeping Children Safe in Education'. - To ensure the current safeguarding and child protection policy is published on the school website. - To ensure all school personnel are familiar with: - \Box this policy - □ School Personnel Code of Conduct policy

-- Dealing with Allegations of Abuse against Teachers and other Staff: Guidance for Local Authorities, Headteachers, School Staff, Governing Bodies and Proprietors of Independent Schools (DfE) - Keeping Children Safe in Éducation: Statutory Guidance for Schools and Colleges (DfE September 2019) - □ Information Sharing 2015 (HM Government) - □ What to do if you're worried a child is being abused 2015 (HM Government) - Working Together to Safeguard Children: A Guide to Inter-agency Working to Safeguard and Promote the Welfare of Children 2018) - □ The Prevent Duty: Department advice for schools and childcare providers (DfE) - Mandatory Reporting of Female Genital Mutilation procedural information (HM Government) - To ensure the following safeguarding policies are up to date and that all school personnel and volunteers are aware of them: - □ Child Missing Education (see policy)
+- To ensure everyone connected with the school is aware of and complies with all aspects of this policy and other safeguarding policies; - To ensure all school personnel and governors read Part One of 'Keeping Children Safe in Education'. - To ensure the current safeguarding and child protection policy is published on the school website. - To ensure all school personnel are familiar with: - \Box this policy - □ School Personnel Code of Conduct policy - Dealing with Allegations of Abuse against Teachers and other Staff: Guidance for Local Authorities, Headteachers, School Staff, Governing Bodies and Proprietors of Independent Schools (DfE) - Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (DfE 2019) - □ Information Sharing (HM Government) - □ What to do if you're worried a child is being abused 2015 (HM Government) - Working Together to Safeguard Children: A Guide to Inter-agency Working to Safeguard and Promote the Welfare of Children) - □ The Prevent Duty: Department advice for schools and childcare providers (DfE) - Mandatory Reporting of Female Genital Mutilation procedural information (HM Government) - To ensure the following safeguarding policies are up to date and that all school personnel and volunteers are aware of them: - □ Safeguarding and Child protection (see policy) - □ Pupil Discipline and Behaviour (see policy) - □ School Personnel Code of Conduct (see policy) - □ Children who go missing from education; - □ Role of the Designated Safeguarding Lead (including the identity of the designated safeguarding lead and any deputies) (see policy) - □ Anti-Bullying (see policy) - □ Anti-cyber Bullying (see policy) - □ Child Sexual Exploitation (see policy)